Gas savings: The cheapest station in Madisonville - NewsBreak

 Gas savings: The cheapest station in Madisonville

-(MADISONVILLE, KY) For bargain hunters there may be no better target than gas, with the cheapest station in the Madisonville area offering savings of $0.12 per gallon.
+(MADISONVILLE, TX) For bargain hunters there may be no better target than gas, with the cheapest station in the Madisonville area offering savings of $0.16 per gallon.

-On Saturday the cheapest gallon of unleaded regular in the area was at Stop N Go at 422 E Center St. Regular there was listed at $2.69 per gallon Wednesday, compared to $2.81 at Ideal Market at 1150 S Main St, which GasBuddy clocked as the most expensive station in the area.
+On Saturday the cheapest gallon of unleaded regular in the area was at Exxon at 2905 E Main St. Regular there was listed at $2.79 per gallon Wednesday, compared to $2.95 at Shell at 305 W Main St, which GasBuddy clocked as the most expensive station in the area.

 Here’s how other stations in the area stack up, from least to most expensive: